ryoy531/Asm2sv/README.md

 ```

 ## Command options
 Asm2sv has multiple command options as follows.
-Tutorial is also available (see below).
+Detailed usage is described in the Tutorial section below.

 - `gfftolist` produces a gene query list file based on reference Gff3 file.
 The output list file can be used in the `run` command.
 ```
 /path/to/Asm2sv gfftolist -g [reference Gff3]
 ```

 - `run` analyzes gene-level SVs present in target genome using reference genome as a base.
 ```
 /path/to/Asm2sv run -d [reference fasta] -g [reference Gff3] -l [gene query list] -q [target fasta] -o [working directory] -t [CPU1] -x [CPU2] -n 5000
 ```